-Laura Iwaski and her family visit her grandfather’s grave at the Manzanar War Relocation Center where he died during internment.
+Laura Iwasaki and her family visit her grandfather’s grave at the Manzanar War Relocation Center where he died during internment.
 Both her parents were relocated though at different camps.
 Her father was a little boy when this happened and this marks the last time they will visit before moving to Boston.
 Their final visit sums up the attitude of most Japanese-Americans who were forced to relocate: a terrible thing that happened to them.
-But, as the Dad says, “Sometimes, in the end, there is no right or wrong.
+But, as Dad says, “Sometimes, in the end, there is no right or wrong.
 It is just a thing that happened long years ago.
 A thing that cannot be changed.” [picture book, ages 8-12]

 Baseball Saved Us by Ken Mochizuki

-Ken Mochizuki’s family was interned at Minidoka Internment camp in Idaho, and this is the story based on true events, of how they used baseball to cope.
-The little boy in the story is small for his age, but preserves to become an excellent player.
+Ken Mochizuki’s family was interned at Minidoka Internment Camp in Idaho, and this is the story based on true events, of how they used baseball to cope.
+The little boy in the story is small for his age but preserves to become an excellent player.
 The story continues post-internment and things are not better.
 Luckily, the boy’s skill in baseball helps to bring everyone together.
 This is the author’s first picture book. [picture book, ages 8-12]

 The Bracelet by Yoshiko Uchida, illustrated by Allen Say

 I read this story a long time ago and remembered that it was a particularly sad story of internment that I couldn’t bring myself to read to my girls.
-The little Japanese girl is given a bracelet by her American friend that she brings to internment camp that gets lost. [picture book, ages 8-12]
+The little Japanese girl is given a bracelet by her American friend that she brings to an internment camp that gets lost. [picture book, ages 8-12]

 A Place Where Sunflowers Grow by Amy Lee-Tai

-A bi-lingual (Japanese/English) story about the author’s grandmother who was interned at Topaz and really did grow 8 foot sunflowers in the desert.
+A bi-lingual (Japanese/English) story about the author’s grandmother who was interned at Topaz and really did grow 8-foot sunflowers in the desert.
 A stoic story about coping with internment.
 This is the author’s first book. [picture book, ages 7 and up]

 Barbed Wire Baseball by Marissa Moss, illustrated by Yuko Shimizu

 I just discovered this on Marissa Moss’s website.
 As a boy, Kenichi “Zeni” Zenimura dreams of playing professional baseball, but everyone tells him he is too small.
 Yet he grows up to be a successful player, playing with Babe Ruth and Lou Gehrig!
-When the Japanese attack Pearl Harbor in 1941, Zeni and his family are sent to one of ten internment camps where more than 110,000 people of Japanese ancestry are imprisoned without trials.
+When the Japanese attacked Pearl Harbor in 1941, Zeni and his family are sent to one of ten internment camps where more than 110,000 people of Japanese ancestry are imprisoned without trials.
 Zeni brings the game of baseball to the camp, along with a sense of hope.
 This true story, set in a Japanese internment camp during World War II, introduces children to a little-discussed part of American history through Marissa Moss’s rich text and Yuko Shimizu’s beautiful illustrations.
 The book includes author and illustrator notes, archival photographs, and a bibliography. [nonfiction picture book, ages 6 and up]

 Sylvia & Aki by Winifred Conkling